A. Q. M. Badruddoza Chowdhury: Medical career

 Chowdhury started his career in the medical profession.
 He served as an associate professor of medicine at Rajshahi Medical College in 1964 and Sir Salimullah Medical College during 1964–1970 and professor of medicine at Sylhet Medical College in 1970.
 He served as the president of the National Anti-Tuberculosis Association of Bangladesh (NATAB) and president of the International Union Against Tuberculosis of Lung Diseases (IUATLD) of Asia Pacific Zone.

 Political career

-Being inspired by Ziaur Rahman, the founder chairman of the party, Badruddoza entered into politics as the secretary general of the BNP during its early years.
+Being inspired by Ziaur Rahman, the founder chairman of the party, Chowdhury entered into politics as the secretary general of the BNP during its early years.
 He won the parliament election of 1979 as a BNP nominee from Munshiganj and served as cabinet minister during the years 1979–1982.
 When the BNP again won parliamentary elections in 1991, after a short stint as Education and Cultural Affairs Minister (from 20 March 1991 until 19 September 1991), he was appointed Deputy Leader of the House of the Bangladeshi parliament.